connorbowen/apiq-mvp/docs/SECRETS_FIRST_REFACTOR_PLAN.md

 # Secrets-First Refactor Implementation Plan

+> **Checklist updated as of 2024-07-15.
+Completed items are checked off based on codebase and test evidence.**

 ## Overview

 This document outlines the comprehensive plan to implement a secrets-first approach for API connections in the APIQ MVP.
 The goal is to eliminate credential duplication and provide a unified, secure approach to managing API credentials through the secrets vault.